Traditional Eggnog Recipe with or without Alcohol

 - Beat the egg yolks together with the syrup until the mixture is thick and creamy.
 Add milk, Bourbon and cognac.
 Stir well.
 (This mixture is the eggnog base and can be made a day or two in advance.)

 - Just before serving, whip the cream until soft peaks form.
-Whip the egg whites to a familiar consistency and fold both the cream and the egg whites into the egg yolk mixture.
+Separately whip the egg whites until peaks form and it thickens.
+Fold both the cream and the egg whites into the egg yolk mixture.

 - Pour the eggnog into a very large bowl, sprinkle a grating of fresh nutmeg on top and serve.